 Show All Answers

 Documents are processed on a daily basis.
 Most name changes will be shown on the public record by the next day.
-Depending on the complexity of a split or combination of lands… most new parcel numbers will be on the public record within 2 – 5 days.
+Depending on the complexity of a split or combination of lands, most new parcel numbers will be on the public record within 2 – 5 days.

 The Land Information Office is the “repository” of all surveys done in Kenosha County.
 You may contact our office at (262) 653 – 2622 and we will check our records to see if there is a survey on file.
 Land Information is currently in the process of scanning surveys and anticipate that survey information will be available for most surveys on the Land Information Website.
-There are a number available now by using the quick links.
+There is a number available now by using the quick links.
 Surveys are required to be filed according to State Statute 59.45(1)(b) Land Information has no knowledge of what areas have been surveyed.
 Surveyors record their surveys on their own volition although there are fines associated with failure to file.
 As such a survey may have been completed but may not be on record with the Land Information Office.

 Addresses and Street names are assigned by various entities as follows:

-Voting information can be found in the County Clerk office.
+Voting information can be found in the County Clerk's Office.